peterbozso/peterbozso.github.io/_posts/2019-03-18-key-vault-asp-net.markdown

 ## Give access to your Web App to the secrets stored in Key Vault

 The tricky part comes when you'd like to access those secrets from your ASP.NET application.
-Before actually touching the code, you need to make sure that the Web App which will host your application will be able to authenticate against your Key Vault.
+Before actually touching the code, you need to make sure that the Web App which will host your application is able to authenticate against your Key Vault.
 In order to do that, it's best to use the Web App's [managed identity][managed-identity] feature.

-In a nutshell, this feature will provide your Web App with it's own identity in your Azure Active Directory and your application will be able to authenticate with Key Vault using that identity.
+In a nutshell, this feature will provide your Web App with its own identity in your Azure Active Directory and your application will be able to authenticate with Key Vault using that identity.
 The benefit of this is that the only information you'll need to pass to your application is the name of your Key Vault instance to connect to.
 This way, you will be able to keep ALL sensitive data in Key Vault, since you won't need to store any credentials to connect to the Key Vault itself, everything is handled by Azure.
 More info on this topic can be found [here][key-vault-managed-identity].

-After you've set up managed identity for your Web App, you need to tell your Azure Key Vault to let that application access it's secrets.
+After you've set up managed identity for your Web App, you need to tell your Azure Key Vault to let that application access its secrets.
 If you do that via the Azure Portal, you need to open your Key Vault instance and do the configuration on the **Access policies** blade.
 In this case there are two pitfalls (both reported in [this GitHub issue][github-issue]) that you must make sure to avoid if you don't want to scratch your head later while thinking about why nothing works while you did everything (supposedly) right.

 [First][github-issue-1st], make sure you only set the **Select principal** field to your Web App's managed identity and leave the **Authorized application** field blank.